-There are no minimum monthly earnings for social insurance contribution calculation purposes (for the lowest wage class of under 30 ringgits, the contribution is based on 20 ringgits).
+There are no minimum monthly earnings used to calculate contributions (for the lowest wage class of under 30 ringgits, the contribution is based on 20 ringgits).

-The maximum monthly earnings for social insurance contribution calculation purposes are 3,000 ringgits.
+The maximum monthly earnings used to calculate contributions are 3,000 ringgits.

 Social insurance contributions are tax deductible.